zer0mania/random-ip-port-scanner/README.md

 Retry: 1

-Delay: 1 (Turn this down for when using geolocation you may be rate limited.)
+Delay: 1 (Turn this up for when using geolocation you may be rate limited.)

 Timeout: 1